 - Comb vs. Brush: I’ve heard (from many sources) that you should only comb your hair when it is wet rather than use a comb.
 I cannot say that using a comb instead of a brush really makes a difference.
 Rather, it is HOW you comb or brush.
 To help avoid breakage, start from the bottom of your hair and be gentle as you pull the comb through.

-- Use soft hair ties: Invest in the fabric hair ties with a knot. they are not expensive but they are great for your hair.
+- Use soft hair ties: Invest in the fabric hair ties with a knot or Invisibobbles.
 I use these all the time to help avoid hair breakage.
 When you twist a regular elastic hair tie tightly around your hair you can actually cause hair to break where the band is touching your hair.

-I DO still use regular black ties when I am styling my hair and need it too stay put.
-But I love the fabric ties when I am working out or sleeping.
-They are way less likely to leave indents in your hair making second day styling that much easier AND They come in tons of colors and patterns!
-Try these fabric ties to get you started.
+I DO still use regular black ties when I am styling my hair and need it to stay put.
+But I love Invisibobbles when I am working out or sleeping.
+They are way less likely to leave indents in your hair making second-day styling that much easier.

 - TLC: Pay attention to what your hair needs.
 REMEMBER, everyone’s hair is different!
 What helps me may not help you.
 BUT, these are some guidelines you can start with as you make your way to healthier hair.